Lunch & Learn: Crayolas + Technicolor

-As a way to further examine the impact of color (and a good reason to buy a Crayola 64-pack), I gave my coworkers crayons and forced them to color pictures of Lisa Frank ponies.
+Color in Practice As a way to further examine the impact of color (and a good reason to buy a Crayola 64-pack), I gave my coworkers crayons and forced them to color pictures of Lisa Frank ponies.
 They probably enjoyed it too much.
 The variety in palettes showed us that, apparently, we all see the world in different colors.
 Figuring out what we’re drawn to, and why, can help us use color to tell even better stories.

 Check out this video for a more in-depth look at color in storytelling.